Todd-j-sutherland/zone-recovery-tradingbot/README.md

 1. **Start the IB Gateway or TWS**:
    Ensure that your IB Gateway or TWS is running and connected.

+   **Note**: You need to have TWS API Gateway installed and running to connect to Interactive Brokers.
+You can download it from the [Interactive Brokers website](https://www.interactivebrokers.com/en/trading/ib-api.php).

 2. **Run the bot**:
    ```sh
    python bot.py AAPL MSFT TSLA